ZSamuels28/UnifiClientCheck-Docker/README.md

 UniFiClientAlerts is a Dockerized application that monitors UniFi networks for new device connections and sends alerts via Telegram.
 It leverages PHP code from the [Art-of-WiFi/UniFi-API-client](https://github.com/Art-of-WiFi/UniFi-API-client) for interfacing with UniFi Controllers.

+This has been tested on a number of devices, and I personally have this running on Portainer on a Raspberry Pi 5.

 ## Features

 - **Real-time Monitoring**: Scans for new devices on the UniFi network.